henkkeli/bfc/README.md

 - No longer need intermediate files
 - Assemble and link with one gcc call

-Generated machine code works only on amd64 architecture on linux.
+Generated machine code works only on linux.
+Supported platforms are x86\_64 and ARMv6.
+Thumb instruction set for ARM may be supported in future.

 If start symbol is main, program can be run as standalone executable.
 Symbols other than main/\_start can be called from C programs by declaring